wnoizumi/wnoizumi.github.com/index.md

 ## About Willian

-Willian is a PhD student at PUC-Rio.
+Willian is a PhD candidate at PUC-Rio.
 He obtained a master's degree in Computer Science from PUC-Rio.
 He also holds a bachelor's degree in Computer Science from UEM.
 He conducts his research in the <a href="https://sites.google.com/view/opus-group/">Opus Research Group</a> at PUC-Rio.
-In parallel to the PhD course, WIllian works as a teacher at Federal Institute of Parana (IFPR).
+In parallel to the PhD course, WIllian works as a Teaching-track Faculty at Federal Institute of Parana (IFPR).
 He also have experience as a software developer, having worked in companies such as HSBC Global Technology and Objective Solutions.

+### Open to Job Opportunities

+I am currently open to job opportunities in North America or Europe, preferably starting in March 2022 or September 2021.
+I'm interested in Faculty, Teaching-focused, and Postdoc positions.
+My CV is available <a href="http://wnoizumi.github.io/CV-Willian.pdf">here</a>.

 ## Education

 <ul class="education">
-  <li>Pontifical Catholic University of Rio de Janeiro – PUC-RIO – PhD in Informatics – started in 2017.
+  <li>Pontifical Catholic University of Rio de Janeiro – PUC-RIO – PhD in Informatics – 2017 to June/2021 (expected).
 Advisor: Alessandro Garcia.</li>
   <li>Pontifical Catholic University of Rio de Janeiro – PUC-RIO – MSc in Informatics – 2013 to 2015.
 Advisor: Alessandro Garcia.</li>
   <li>Maringa State University – UEM – BS in Informatics – 2008 to 2012.
 Advisors: Sandra Ferrari and Thelma Colanzi.</li>
 </ul>